randymz10/UniversidadJavaScript/README.md

-# Universidad JavaScript
+# JavaScript University
 ---

-## Descripción
+## Description
-Código de las lecciones, ejercicios y laboratorios del curso Universidad JavaScript con el Ing Ubaldo Acosta de Udemy.
+Code of the lessons, exercises and laboratories of the JavaScript University course with Ing Ubaldo Acosta from Udemy.

 ---
-## Sumario
+## Summary

-1. Hola Mundo en JavaScript
+1. Hello World in JavaScript
-2. Tipos de datos en JavaScript
+2. Data types in JavaScript
-3. Operadores en JavaScrit
+3. Operators in JavaScrit
-4. Sentencias de control en JavaScript
+4. Control statements in JavaScript
-5. Ciclos en JavaScript
+5. Loops in JavaScript
-6. Arreglos en JavaScript
+6. Arrangements in JavaScript
-7. Funciones en JavaScript
+7. Functions in JavaScript
-8. Objetos en JavaScript
+8. Objects in JavaScript
-9. Clases en JavaScript
+9. Classes in JavaScript
-10. Ejercicio de herencia
+10. Inheritance Exercise
-11. Sistema de ventas con JavaScript
+11. JavaScript sales system
-12. Proyecto MundoPC
+12. PC World Project
-13. Programación orientada a objetos en Javascript
+13. Object Oriented Programming in Javascript
-14. Manejo de errores en JavaScript
+14. Error handling in JavaScript
-15. Funciones flecha en JavScript
+15. Arrow Functions in JavaScript
-16. Funciones Callback en JavaScript
+16. Callback Functions in JavaScript
-17. Promesas en JavaScript
+17. Promises in JavaScript
-18. Manejo del DOM HTML en JavaScript
+18. Handling the HTML DOM in JavaScript
-19. Manejo de eventos con DOM HTML y JavaScript
+19. Event Handling with HTML DOM and JavaScript
-20. Aplicación calculadora
+20. Calculator App
-21. Aplicación listado de personas
+21. Application list of people
-22. Aplicación Reloj digital
+22. Digital Clock App
-23. Aplicación Presupuesto
+23. Budget App

 ---
-## Autor
+## Author
 [@randymz10](https://github.com/randymz10)

 **LinkedIn:** https://www.linkedin.com/in/randymz10/